ActianCorp/integration-platform-docs/docs/integration-manager/camel-routes/camel-route-aws.md

 ## Overview

-Monitors an S3 folder for new files and submit to the JobConfig run API.
+Monitors an S3 folder for new files and submits to the JobConfig run API.

 ## Route Configuration